katniny/Auride/WHATSDONE.md

 - Improved link UI
 - Improved Quick Note Send UI (no longer overflows)
 - Improved greeting UI on the top of the home page
+- Redesigned note view UI
+- Made media in the note view bigger, making it easier to see
+- Added the option to quote renote from the note view
+- Improved divider used within UI

 ## Dev Env:
 - Pages are now .js files rather than .html, making it easier to add page-specific code without more scripts (though, you can still do this).